 My passion for maths

-In a time of government cuts to mathematics, the entrepreneur and philanthropist Ben Delo explains why he’s funding a new Fellowship at LIMS.
+In a piece in The Spectator, the entrepreneur and philanthropist Ben Delo explains why he is funding a Fellowship at the London Institute.

 Re-ordering Russia

-Mikhail Khodorkovsky talks to Thomas W. Hodgkinson about the future of Russia and why he supports Fellowships at the London Institute.
+Mikhail Khodorkovsky talks to Thomas Hodgkinson in The Times about the future of Russia and why he funds research at the London Institute.

 From physics into maths